 1/2 teaspoon nutmeg

-12 oz. white chocolate chips
+12 oz. white chocolate chips or vanilla bark

 In a large bowl, cream sugar, butter, molasses and eggs.
 In a separate bowl, combine whole wheat flour, all-purpose flour, baking soda, salt, cinnamon, cloves, ginger and nutmeg.
 Add the flour mixture to the creamed mixture and mix well.
 Cover with plastic wrap and refrigerate for 1 hour.

 Preheat oven to 350 degrees.
 Form dough into balls using a cookie scoop and roll in sugar.
 Place on ungreased cookie sheets.
 Bake at 350 for 10-12 minutes.